machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.8c9c2e59.md

 and additionally

-3. We need to set them into VPC and assign the auto-generated `ENI` (Elastic Network Interface) a Security Group in order to access the RDS Proxy (a VPC resource).
+3. We need to set the lambda function into VPC and assign the auto-generated `ENI` (Elastic Network Interface) a Security Group in order to access the RDS-Proxy (a VPC resource).

 For that, we will set the lambda functions into private subnets and assign them a security group in `serverless.yml` as follows